ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class Configuration
 ```

-The configuration contains all attribute definitions for parts, characteristics, measurements, measured values and catalogs.
+The configuration contains all [`AttributeDefinitions`](#attributedefinition) for parts, characteristics, measurements, measured values and catalogs.
 Additionally, it contains the catalogs that are configured in the piweb database.

 **allAttributes [`Map<number, AttributeDefinition>`](#attributedefinition)**